AdrienPoupa/docker-compose-nas/README.md

    ├── movies = Radarr
    └── tv = Sonarr
    └── music = Lidarr
+   └── books = Readarr
 ```

 Go to Settings > Management.
 In Sonarr, set the Root folder to `/data/media/tv`.
 In Radarr, set the Root folder to `/data/media/movies`.
 In Lidarr, set the Root folder to `/data/media/music`.
+In Readarr, set the Root folder to `/data/media/books`.

 ### Download Client